Physical Computing: Wiring

 The Wiring I/O board is a small circuit board that includes a tiny computer known as microcontroller.
 You can think of the Wiring board as a small, standalone computer that can connect to many different devices.
 This mini-computer can be programmed in the Wiring programming environment to control all kinds of sensors and actuators.
 Sensors (e.g. a temperature sensor) allow you to get information from the world around you (input) while actuators (e.g. a motor) allow you to cause something to happen in the physical world.
 The Wiring board connects to sensors and actuators via its pins.

-UPDATE: Nowadays, the Wiring board comes in a variety of sizes and technologies.
-Check the schematic that corresponds to your version of the board!
+NOTE: The Wiring board comes in a variety of sizes and technologies.
+Use the schematic that corresponds to your version of the board!

 2. The Wiring IDE